Wayne Harper: Early life, education, and career

 Harper earned his Bachelor of Arts in History and Master of Science from Brigham Young University.
 He is married to KaLee, and together they have eleven children.
 Harper is a Certified Archivist, Certified Real Estate Consultant, and Certified Real Estate Developer.
 He works as a Business and Economic Development Consultant, and for Taylorsville City.
 In his professional career, Harper has been affiliated with the Conference of Inter-Mountain Archivists, the International Economic Development Council, and the International Council of Shopping Centers.
+He resides in Taylorsville, Utah.

 Political career

 Harper started his political career as a West Jordan City Councilman.
 He has also served as the President of the Streamline Sales Tax Governing Board and on the Utah State Historical Records Advisory Board, Utah State Capitol Preservation Board, and Utah Alliance for Economic Development.

 Harper served in the House of Representatives from 1997–2012, and was elected to the Utah Senate in 2012.
 During the 2016 Legislative Session, Harper served on the following committees: